Last Non-Direct Click Attribution – Definition & How it Work

 What is direct traffic?
 Direct vs. Non-direct traffic

+In order to fully understand how this attribution model works, we first have to look into what direct traffic means.
+As briefly explained above, direct traffic refers to whenever a customer reaches out to you directly.
 Sometimes, there is no information on the user’s traffic source if they came from your Facebook ad campaign or influencer’s affiliate link.
 In such cases, Google Analytics (or any other attribution provider) will also mark it as direct traffic.

-Now, let’s compare between direct and non direct traffic to get a better grasp of how they differ.
+Now, let’s compare between direct and non-direct traffic to get a better grasp of how they differ.

 Direct Traffic Non Direct Traffic

-Origin– Users reaches out directly
+Origin – Users reaches out directly

 – When Analytics can’t determine the traffic source